realworldocaml/book/book/files-modules-and-programs/README.md

 ```

 There's some unfamiliar syntax in the above example, in particular the
+use of `int Map.M(String).t` to indicate the type of a map, and
-use of `Map.empty (module String)` to generate an empty map.
-Here,
+`Map.empty (module String)` to generate an empty map.
+Here, we're
-we're making use of a more advanced feature of the language
+making use of a more advanced feature of the language (specifically,
-(specifically, *first-class modules*, which we'll get to in later
+functors and first-class modules, which we'll get to in later
 chapters).
 The use of these features for the Map data-structure in
 particular is covered in [Maps And Hash
 Tables](maps-and-hashtables.html#maps-and-hash-tables){data-type=xref}.